BetterSEQTA/BetterSEQTA-Plus/README.md

   - Shortcuts
   - Easier Access Notices
 - Options to remove certain items from the side menu
+- Fully customisable themes and an offical theme store
 - Notification for next lesson (sent 5 minutes before end of the lesson)
 - Browser Support
   - Chrome Supported